sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/proposed/mAdhyandina-shatapatha.md

 title = "mAdhyandina-shatapatha"
 +++

+## Status
+- Sponsorship promised by shrI virender.

 ## Goal and motivation
 The sasvara pATha of shatapatha-brAhmaNa (mAdhyandina) is valuable for students and practitioners of vedic ritual and language.
 We have a typed devanAgarI version which needs quite a bit of svara correction.
-If you can contribute labor or [money](https://vishvasa.github.io/interests/dharma-via-vishvas/) towards this, [please let me know](/groups/dyuganga/contact/).
-Else, please pass this on to those interested.
 The text, as usual, will remain freely available on internet for anyone to use and copy.

 ### Details
 Various editions of shatapatha-brAhmaNa have been published.
 Of them, ones by [Weber](https://archive.org/details/in.ernet.dli.2015.283077/page/n805/mode/2up?view=theater) and [vamshIdhara-shAstrI](https://archive.org/details/satapatha_bahmanam_with_sayana_bhashya__harisvami_bhashya_ed._vamsidhara_sastri_1940_gangavishnu/Satapatha%20Bahmanam%20with%20Sayana%20Bhashya%20%26%20Harisvami%20Bhashya%20Part%201%20-%20Vamsidhara%20Sastri%201940%20%28Gangavishnu%29/page/n505/mode/1up) are prominent.
 In reality, neither of them has perfect svara-s, though the latter is generally superior.
 So, ultimately one needs to compare both pATha-s, and use one's understanding of grammar, language and notation to pick the best reading.